freyes/django-todo/README.md

 python manage.py runserver
 ```

-And now tou should be able to access the project in the browser at http://localhost:8000.
+And now you should be able to access the project in the browser at <http://localhost:8000>.

 To clear the database run the following command